Information About Civil Resolution Tribunal Blog

 Below is a preview of the five most recent posts from the blog Civil Resolution Tribunal Blog.
 To read these posts in their entirely or subscribe to future updates from this blog, please visit their website!

 The Civil Resolution Tribunal anonymously surveys people who have gone through the tribunal process.
 We use this feedback to improve the way we serve the public.
 We report the results every month on this blog.
-We had 41 responses to our participant survey in January 2025.
-We’re pleased to report tha … Read more »
+We had 49 responses to our participant survey in November 2025.
+We’re pleased to report th … Read more »

 Do you like data?
 We do!
 Here’s our monthly report of key statistics.
 If there’s information you would like to see added to our monthly reports, please contact us.
 We will consider including it.
 “Open” includes disputes in screening, negotiation and facilitation, on hold, decision preparation, and a … Read more »

 The Civil Resolution Tribunal anonymously surveys people who have gone through the tribunal process.
 We use this feedback to improve the way we serve the public.
 We report the results every month on this blog.
-We had 39 responses to our participant survey in December 2024.
-We’re pleased to report th … Read more »
+Note: The number of disputes closed in October is about 55% lower than usual.
+Many Civil R … Read more »